 Every lawyer knows that the cases that matter to you the most will get your attention.
 The others lag behind, because your energy goes toward what you think is the most important.

-But Joe notes that it’s essential for you to act like every case is important — because then you will treat it as if it is important.
+But Joe’s advice for law firm owners is that it’s essential for you to act like every case is important — because then you will treat it as if it is important.
 None of your cases should lag behind if you want the reputation of someone who is strong in the courtroom, because there’s always someone watching.

 So put the effort in.
 Drive the results you want home.